cottsak/pornfree/README.md

 # Porn Is Dangerous

 But you know that already; that's why you're here.
-This guidance is designed for the non tech savvy of you who want to employ best practises to protect yourself from the devestating impact of porn.
+This guidance is designed for the non tech savvy of you who want to employ best practises to protect yourself from the devastating impact of porn.

 ## Barriers are Best Practise